Placement and Prerequisites

 Compass and ASSET tests are no longer available, but scores from Shoreline or any college can be used for placement up to two years after the test date.

-Accuplacer tests are available through the Shoreline testing center.
-In addition, Accuplacer scores from any other college can be used for placement up to two years from the test date.
+Accuplacer tests are no longer available at Shoreline's testing and assessment center, but Accuplacer scores from Shoreline or any other college can be used for placement up to two years from the test date.

 Taken an AP, IB, SAT, ACT, or GED exam?